Integrable systems, toric degenerations and Okounkov bodies: Introduction

-Finally, we discuss the issue of the technical hypothesis present in Theorems C and D above, namely, the finite generation of the semigroup $S=S(R)$.
-Firstly, in the light of \cite{Te99} which constructs toric degenerations even in the non-finitely generated setting, we expect that the methods of this manuscript can be modified to prove statements similar to Theorems C and D even in the case when the value semigroup $S$ is not finitely generated.
-In general, given a projective variety $X$ and a valuation $v$, {determining whether or not the corresponding semigroup $S$ is finitely generated is a subtle and tricky question.} Indeed, in general it is not known for a given $X$ whether one can always find a valuation $v$ with a corresponding value semigroup $S$ that is finitely generated.
+Finally, we discuss the issue of the technical hypothesis present in Theorem B above, namely, the finite generation of the semigroup $S=S(R)$.
+Firstly, in the light of Teissier's work \cite{Te99} which constructs toric degenerations even in the non-finitely-generated setting, we expect that the methods of this manuscript can be modified to prove statements similar to Theorem B even in the case when the value semigroup $S$ is not finitely generated.
+In general, given a projective variety $X$ and a valuation $v$, {determining whether or not the corresponding semigroup $S$ is finitely generated is a subtle and tricky question.} Indeed, it is not even known for an arbitrary $X$ whether one can always find a valuation $v$ with a corresponding value semigroup $S$ that is finitely generated.
 (However, it is known that such valuations exist in many interesting and important examples -- cf. Section \ref{sec-examples}). {In the papers of Anderson \cite{Anderson10} and Anderson-Kuronya-Lozovanu \cite{AKL12},} the authors give sufficient conditions on $X$ such that one can find a valuation $v$ with finitely generated semigroup $S$, but the relation between the choice of valuation and its corresponding value semigroup (and Newton-Okounkov body) is still not completely understood and there are many open questions.